Provider Selection Regime frequently asked questions

 We expect timescales applied to be reasonable.

-Relevant authorities may have their decisions challenged under the Provider Selection Regime (PSR).
-This includes the record keeping, publication and transparency requirements set out in the regulations and guidance.
-They must be able to produce these records if challenged either during the standstill period (including through the PSR review panel) or outside of the regime (for example, through a judicial review).
+Relevant authorities may have their decisions challenged under the PSR.
+This includes the record keeping, publication and transparency requirements set out in the Regulations and the PSR statutory guidance.
+They must be able to produce these records if challenged either during the standstill period (including through the Independent patient choice and procurement panel) or outside the regime (for example, through a judicial review).

 There may be occasions under the regime where decisions could be subject to a judicial review.